mrismanaziz/Reforestation/README.md

-## What do you do on a remote island?
-Try and find the TV island it belongs to.
+## Did you hear about the runner who was criticized?
+He just took it in stride